wp-plugins/front-end-pm/readme.txt

 6. Front End Directory.

 == Changelog ==
+=1.2=
+* Using display name instead of user_login to send message (partially).
+* Bug fixes in bbcode and code in content when send message.
+* Security fixes in autosuggestion.
+* New options are added in admin settings.
+* No more sending email to sender.
+* Javascript fixes
 = 1.1 =
 * Initial release.

 == Upgrade Notice ==
+=1.2=
+* Using display name instead of user_login to send message (partially).
+* Bug fixes in bbcode and code in content when send message.
+* Security fixes in autosuggestion.
+* New options are added in admin settings.
+* No more sending email to sender.
+* Javascript fixes
 = 1.1 =
 * Initial release.